 Multi-window support could increase enterprise interest in Android tablets and the Pixel C. It's a bet that Apple recently made when it launched a similar split-screen and picture-in-picture feature for iOS 9.

-You may not have to wait until the Android N update to take advantage of pure Android multitasking.
+You may not have to wait until the Android Nougat update to take advantage of pure Android multitasking.
 It's rumored to be making an early debut in Android 6.1 in June.

 Meanwhile Android TV gets picture-in-picture mode, allowing you to continue watching your show in a smaller screen while performing another task.